GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 In GanttPRO Gantt chart software, there is a Resource workload feature.
 As soon as you add resources to your project, they will appear at the bottom of your screen in a special window.

 To assign a task to your resources, choose the needed task and go to the Assigned column in your project grid.
-In case it is switched off, click on the + sign at the right upper corner of the grid, and tick the box.
+In case it is switched off, click on the + sign on the right upper corner of the grid, and tick the box.

 All team members and resources fall into three types: a labour resource, a material resource, and a resource with a fixed cost.
 The material resource and the resource with a fixed cost will not be shown in the Resource workload window.